MelodiousMeadow/airbnb/README.md

 - **New Hosts:** Target $100–$150 range and respond quickly to guest inquiries
 - **Boost Reviews:** Emphasize cleanliness and guest care
 - **Professional Hosts:** Track seasonability and optimize availability
-- **Optimize Listings:** Focus on room type, location, and availability to drive pricing stratey
+- **Optimize Listings:** Focus on room type, location, and availability to drive pricing strategy
-- **Expand Value Markets:** Promote listings in Qeens/Saten Island to value-conscious guests
+- **Expand Value Markets:** Promote listings in Queens/Saten Island to value-conscious guests
 - **Plan for Seasonality:** Adjusting pricing ahead of spring surges or fall dips

 ## Files and Structure